doom-cross-port-collab/umapinfo/docs/spec.md

 `bossaction = clear`
 Disables any previously-defined boss actions (including map defaults) for the given map.

+### Jumping
+`jumping = false`
+Disallows jumping

+`jumping = true`
+Allows jumping

+The default for this key is implementation defined, and ports implementing this specification are not required to support jumping.

+### Freelook
+`freelook = false`
+Disallows looking up and down

+`freelook = true`
+Allows looking up and down

+The default for this key is implementation defined, and ports implementing this specification are not required to support freelook.

 ## Default handling

 Normally, if some information cannot be found, the engine will fall back to its hard coded implementation, with a few exceptions: